UK Resident and Habitually Resident Rules

 For most countries, including the UK, you are resident if you live in that country for 183 days or more in a given tax year.
 But from 2013, the UK issued a whole new set of rules concerning residency, days in the UK, housing and families ties: The Statutory Residence Test.

 Resident for tax is different under UK law to your Domicile (which decides whether you are subject to UK Inheritance Taxes on Worldwide Assets - not just your UK assets).

 The UK tax year runs from 6 April to 5 April in the following calendar year.
 For many other countries, the tax year is 1 January to 31 December.
-Some countries, but not many, have other dates.
+Some countries, not many, have other dates.

 UK Residency - Means being subject to UK Income Tax

 Residency test for days that do not count: If you are in the UK at Midnight on any given day, this counts towards the numbers of days as a resident.
-Days that you are in transit, even if say you land in the UK pass through passport control and the get on a train and then a ferry two days later to another country do not count, provided the only reason you were here was that you are in transit.
+Days that you are in transit, even if say you land in the UK pass through passport control and get on a train and then a ferry two days later to another country do not count, provided the only reason you were here was that you are in transit.

 Moved Overseas?
 Working Overseas?